GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/08/index.md

 The Properties pane is back, it was [deprecated in Chrome 84][31].
 In a future version of DevTools, we are going to improve the workflow for inspecting properties of elements.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/pH2dORbQtsgbIPLjPdki.png", alt="Properties pane in the Elements panel", width="800", height="448" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/pH2dORbQtsgbIPLjPdki.png", alt="Properties pane in the Elements panel", width="800", height="448" %}

 Chromium issue: [1105205][32], [1116085][33]